 12. Auroral Megalops (Sunless Sea)

-I wouldn't worry about the fact that they eat us and we eat them.
+I wouldn't worry much about the fact they eat us and we eat them.
 I mean, eating something that ate a person isn't the same as eating a person direct.
 I should know.—Jody Macgregor

 Crab Score™: 72

 11. Fight Crabs (Fight Crab)

 I'm on board with Fight Crab's Fight Crabs, especially since they can be armed with guns, swords, and lightsabers.
 Why shouldn't a crab go into battle holding a loaded revolver in one claw and a battle axe in the other?
 Why shouldn't they use magic spells and ride scooters and swing enormous two-handed (two-clawed) hammers?
 It's about time crabs had something to kill with besides their pincers.

 Problem is, Fight Crab is a physics fighting game, which mean the crabs usually look pretty damn silly, even when they're the size of tanks and are smashing each other with cars and using telephone poles as clubs.
 Giant crabs with weapons?
 Great.
 Giant crabs with weapons that lurch and wobble like they're in a 10-legged game of QWOP?
 Not great. —Chris Livingston

 Crab Score™: 75

 Hermit crabs are both adorable and amazing.
 They don't produce their own shells, instead making their homes from the shells other creatures leave behind, or whatever fits them best, sometimes even man-made objects.
 They then discard their home for something bigger when they grow.
 I love that about them.